Analyse these two craft show display photos for lessons you can apply when you design your own booth.

 General Craft Display Tips and Concepts

 Here are several general tips and concepts submitted by readers to help you plan and set up an effective craft display.
-Retail Craft Merchandising Anne …
+Retail Craft Merchandising …